Eritrea Food Guide

 Ga'at (ጋዓት)

-Ga'at is a thick porridge made from wheat or barley flour, cooked with water or milk until it reaches a smooth, creamy consistency.
-This staple food, particularly popular in rural highland areas, is often eaten for breakfast or as a side dish with stews.
-Ga'at can be seasoned with butter, berbere, or served plain, offering a comforting and filling meal that reflects traditional Eritrean cooking.
+Ga'at is a thick porridge of wheat or barley flour cooked with water or milk until smooth and creamy.
+It's a staple in the rural highlands, eaten at breakfast or alongside stews.
+Cooks finish it with butter, berbere, or leave it plain, and it makes a warm, filling meal.

 Seafood Dishes (Massawa Style)